ibm-cloud-docs/Registry/iam.md

 If you started to use {{site.data.keyword.registrylong_notm}} before 4 October 2018, you must enable policy enforcement for each region so that you can use {{site.data.keyword.iamlong}} (IAM) access role policies to manage access to the {{site.data.keyword.registrylong_notm}} service.
 If you do not enable this policy, any user in the account can manage registry resources.
 For more information, see [Enabling policy enforcement for existing users](/docs/Registry?topic=Registry-user#existing_users).
 {: tip}

-From 19 August 2021, using {{site.data.keyword.registrylong_notm}} tokens is discontinued and will no longer work.
+From 19 August 2021, {{site.data.keyword.registrylong_notm}} tokens are discontinued and will not work.
 For more information, see [{{site.data.keyword.registrylong_notm}} Deprecates Registry Tokens for Authentication](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecates-registry-tokens-for-authentication){: external}.
 {: deprecated}

 For more information about IAM, see [What is {{site.data.keyword.IBM_notm}} {{site.data.keyword.iamshort}}?](/docs/account?topic=account-iamoverview#iamoverview)